opencdms-project/project-standards-team/data_model_review/README.md

 ## Introduction

-Historically, a Climate Data Management System (CDMS) has been defined as "an integrated computer-based system that facilitates the effective archival, management, analysis, delivery and utilization of a wide range of integrated climate data" ([WMO 2014](#wmo_2014)).
+Climate Data Management Systems (CDMS) have been defined as "an integrated computer-based system that facilitates the effective archival, management, analysis, delivery and utilization of a wide range of integrated climate data" ([WMO 2014](#wmo_2014)), where "climate" is considered to include a broard range of environmental variables ([Bojinski 2014](#bojinski_2014)).

-> Broader discussion to include GCOS definition of climate variables, reference to WMO Earth Systems Approach (WMO 2019), CDMS Specifications and OpenCDMS Reference Implementation.

-The `opencdms-data-model` repository contains physical data models for multiple systems.
-Physical models are defined in terms of the specific database management systems that has been used for implementation.
-Database schema described in SQL Data Definition Language (DDL)
+The OpenCDMS `reference-implementation` repository contains physical data models for multiple systems.
+Physical models are defined in SQL Data Definition Language (DDL) for the specific database management systems that has been used for implementation.

-This report focuses on existing data models, focusing on systems that are in PRODUCTION USE IN NMHSs and are OpenCDMS focus systems
+This report focuses on existing data models from systems that are in production use in NMHSs and are OpenCDMS focus systems

 ## Data model types